13302296C/flutter_rte/README.md

  * **Toolbar options** group (all things toolbar)
  * **Editor options** group (all things editor)

+When controller is provided, the text of HtmlEditor could be set via `controller.setText()` method, even before the controller is attached to the HtmlEditor in the UI.
+This is useful for MVVM/MVC situations, where the logic is initialized before the UI is built.

-When controller is provided, contents of the editor could be tried and accessed syncronously via a getter:
+Contents of the editor could be tried and accessed syncronously via a getter:
 ```dart

     if(controller.contentIsNotEmpty){